 The application process for admission to the reception class in a primary school and year 7 class in a secondary school is explained below.
-More information about secondary schools can be found in our booklet.

-Secondary School Applying for School Places 2022-23
+More information about secondary schools can be found in our booklet "Secondary School Applying for School Places 2023-24" on our website School admissions information booklets (cheshireeast.gov.uk)

-Please refer to the School Admissions webpage about the process for making applications in year or for admission to a sixth form.
+Please refer to the School Admissions website about the process for making applications in year or for admission to a sixth form.